 Disciplinary probation is based on an academic integrity violation or professional misconduct.
-It is part of the student's record and is reported in the MSPE.
+It is part of the student's record and is reported in the Medical Student Performance Evaluation.
+The duration of disciplinary probation is set by SPC at the time that it is imposed.